-On today’s date in 1968, the Toronto Transit Commission (TTC) officially opened its Bloor-Danforth subway extension, which saw new tracks running west to Islington Station as well as east to Warden Station.
+On today’s date in 1968, the Toronto Transit Commission (TTC) officially opened its Bloor-Danforth subway extension, which included new tracks running west to Islington Station and east to Warden Station.

 On May 11, 1968, the line was extended in both directions to bring rapid transit to Scarborough and Etobicoke.
-A little more than a decade later, both Kipling and Kennedy Stations would open.
+A little more than a decade later, both Kipling Station and Kennedy Station opened.

-Before 1954, all tokens issued by the TTC were brass; however, after the city’s first subway opened in 1954, these brass tokens were replaced with aluminum tokens produced by the Royal Canadian Mint.
-The new tokens has the word “SUBWAY” engraved on both sides surrounded by “TORONTO TRANSIT COMMISSION” on the obverse and “GOOD FOR ONE FARE” on the reverse.
+Before the subway line opened its doors on today’s date in 1954, all TTC tokens were issued in brass; however, these brass tokens were soon replaced with lightweight aluminum tokens struck by the Royal Canadian Mint.
+The new tokens would feature the word “SUBWAY” on both sides, surrounded by the words “TORONTO TRANSIT COMMISSION” on the obverse and “GOOD FOR ONE FARE” on the reverse.

-By 1966, a new brass token was introduced for single rides.
-Forgoing the original design for a more elaborate one, the updated tokens depicted the TTC crest on the obverse and the TTC logo on the reverse.
+By 1966, another token, this made of brass, was introduced for single sales.
+The original design was updated to depict the TTC crest on the obverse and the TTC logo on the reverse.

 In 1975, new aluminum tokens were again introduced, and these tokens featured a design similar to the 1966 brass tokens.
 The tokens struck in 1954 and 1975 remained in circulation until February 2007, when the remaining 30 million pieces were withdrawn due to increased counterfeiting.

 A year earlier, the TTC issued a replacement for withdrawn tokens.
 These bi-metallic tokens were heavier and featured more anti-counterfeiting measures.
 A total of 20 million tokens were ordered in 2006 and again in 2008.